Russia sanctions: How to punish Moscow over Ukraine threat? | DW | 18.01.2022

 In 2012, Iran became the only country to date to be excluded from SWIFT as part of Western sanctions against its nuclear program.

+The curbs, aimed at Russia's arms and energy sectors, limit access to EU and US financial markets.

-German business leaders previously called for an easing of sanctions on Russia and Europe's No.1 economy has much to lose from further sanctions.
+German business leaders previously called for easing of sanctions on Russia, as Europe's No.1 economy has much to lose from further sanctions.

-For example, Nord Stream 2, a new gas pipeline that runs through the Baltic Sea from Russia to Germany was completed late last year, but is yet to receive operating approval from German authorities.
+For example, Nord Stream 2 — a new gas pipeline that runs through the Baltic Sea from Russia to Germany — was completed late last year, but has yet to receive operating approval from German authorities.

-The pipeline will bring more Russian gas to Western Europe, but opponents of the project, including Ukraine and the United States, argue it would make Europe too dependent on Russian energy.
+The pipeline will bring more Russian gas to Western Europe.
+But opponents of the project, including Ukraine and the United States, argue that it would make Europe too dependent on Russian energy.

 German Foreign Affairs Committee Chairman Michael Roth told broadcaster ARD on Tuesday that Berlin could not rule out using the pipeline as a lever against Russian aggression towards Ukraine.